dekadans/php-tag-scheme/README.md

 A Tag URI is an identifier for a specific resource tied to a domain name or e-mail address at a given point in time.
 It can look something like `tag:example.org,2023:some-resource`.

-It can be used when something should be identified using a URI, human-readability is a priority and
+It can be used when something should be identified using a human-readable URI, instead of non-resolvable HTTP URIs.

 More information at [taguri.org](https://www.taguri.org/) and [the RFC](https://www.rfc-editor.org/rfc/rfc4151).